SKing7/anypack/README.md

 ###entry [Array]
 the entry file
 ###nameRegx [String]
-match[1] return the name
+match[1] return the name of the inlined file
 ###outdir [String]
-the dir of the outfile
+the dir of the inlined file
 ##USAGE
 ```js
   "use strict";